Dhaka: Metropolitan Dhaka

-After independence, Dhaka's population grew from several hundred thousand to several million in a span of five decades.
+After independence, Dhaka's population grew from several hundred thousand to several million in five decades.
 Dhaka was declared the national capital by the Constituent Assembly of Bangladesh in 1972.
 The post-independence period witnessed rapid growth as Dhaka attracted migrant workers from across rural Bangladesh.
 60% of population growth has been due to rural migration.
 The city endured socialist unrest in the early 1970s, followed by a few years of martial law.
 The stock exchange and free market were restored in the late 1970s.
 In the 1980s, Dhaka saw the inauguration of the National Parliament House (which won the Aga Khan Award for Architecture), a new international airport and the Bangladesh National Museum.
 Bangladesh pioneered the formation of the South Asian Association for Regional Cooperation (SAARC) and hosted its first summit in Dhaka in 1985.
 A mass uprising in 1990 led to the return of parliamentary democracy.
-Dhaka has hosted a trilateral summit between India, Pakistan and Bangladesh in 1998; the summit of the D-8 Organization for Economic Cooperation in 1999 and conferences of the Commonwealth, SAARC, the OIC and United Nations agencies during various years.
+Dhaka hosted a trilateral summit between India, Pakistan, and Bangladesh in 1998; the summit of the D-8 Organization for Economic Cooperation in 1999 and conferences of the Commonwealth, SAARC, the OIC and United Nations agencies during various years.

 In the 1990s and 2000s, Dhaka experienced improved economic growth and the emergence of affluent business districts and satellite towns.
 Between 1990 and 2005, the city's population doubled from 6 million to 12 million.
 There has been increased foreign investment in the city, particularly in the financial and textile manufacturing sectors.
 Between 2008 and 2011, the government of Bangladesh organized three years of celebrations to mark 400 years since Dhaka's founding as an early modern city.
 But frequent hartals by political parties have greatly hampered the city's economy.
 The hartal rate has declined since 2014.
 In some years, the city experienced a widespread flash flood during the monsoon.

-Dhaka is one of the fastest growing megacities in the world.
-It is predicted to be one of the world's largest metropolises by 2025, along with Tokyo, Mexico City, Shanghai, Beijing and New York City.
+Dhaka is one of the fastest-growing megacities in the world.
+It is predicted to be one of the world's largest cities by 2025, along with Tokyo, Mexico City, Shanghai, Beijing and New York City.
 Most of its population are rural migrants, including climate refugees.
-Blue-collar workers are often housed in slums.
 Congestion is one of the most prominent features of modern Dhaka.
 In 2014, it was reported that only 7% of the city was covered by roads.
 The first phase of Dhaka Metro Rail from Uttara to Agargaon was inaugurated by Prime Minister Sheikh Hasina on 28 December 2022.
+However, nearly one third of Dhaka's population lives in slums, as of 2016.
+The city's main river, the Buriganga River, has become one of the most polluted rivers in the country.